hpieris/slate/source/index.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all people records owned by the user.

 ### HTTP Request